tghack/website-pages/learn_more.md

 * [BlackHoodie](https://www.blackhoodie.re/) offers free, women only workshops within the security and hacking domain.
 We definitely recommend all women and non-binary people to check out their workshops.
-* [Pico CTF](https://picoctf.com/) is a free computer security game targeted at middle and high school students, created by security experts at Carnegie Mellon University.

 ### In Oslo/Norway
 * UiO-CTF's practical workshops are very nice to learn how to solve CTF